Willie Fallon

-William Joseph Fallon (14 January 1912 – 23 March 1989 was an Ireland international footballer.
+William Joseph Fallon (14 January 1912 – 23 March 1989) was an Ireland international footballer.
 His career spanned twenty years during the 1930s and 1940s.
 Fallon played for several clubs in the English League, most notably Notts County and Sheffield Wednesday, and in the League of Ireland.
 He won an FAI Cup winners medal and League of Ireland title with Shamrock Rovers and Shelbourne respectively.
 He also scored in three FAI Cup finals for three different teams – Dolphin, Shamrock Rovers and Shelbourne.
-After retirement from football, Fallon lived in the Nottingham area and worked in the building trade.
-He died on 23 March 1989.

 Club career

-Early Years
+Early years

 Fallon originally played Gaelic football before he joined Brideville.
 While playing for Dolphin he made the first of three scoring appearances in FAI Cup finals.
 Fallon played in the 1932–33 FAI Cup final against Shamrock Rovers.
 His Dolphin teammates included Joe Kendrick and Jeremiah Robinson.
 Fallon scored in the 3–3 draw but Dolphin lost the replay 3–0.

 Notts County

 Fallon signed for Notts County in February 1934.
 Between 1934 and 1938 he made 120 English League appearances and scored 20 goals.
 Fallon returned to County for a second spell in 1946–47 making a further 15 league appearances and scoring 3 goals.